Benjamin Looi

 SEO as a First-Class Feature

-SEO wasn't an afterthought — I built it into the architecture from day one.
-Every page has proper metadata (title, description, Open Graph tags, Twitter cards), and I generate structured JSON-LD data for Person, WebSite, and Article schemas.
-The site has an auto-generated sitemap.xml, robots.txt, and RSS feed at /feed.xml.
+I built SEO into the site architecture from day one.
+Each page has metadata for titles, descriptions, Open Graph, and Twitter cards.
+The app also generates JSON-LD for Person, WebSite, and Article schemas, plus sitemap.xml, robots.txt, and an RSS feed at /feed.xml.

 Project Showcase

-The projects section displays cards with cover images, tech stack badges, and links.
-Each project has its own detailed page (like this one) where I can tell the full story — not just "what I built" but why I made the decisions I did and what I learned.
+The projects section shows cover images, tech stack badges, and links.
+Each project gets a detailed page where I can explain why I made specific decisions and what changed during the build.

 Projects listing page with project cards